costajob/image_augmenter/README.md

 ## Setup

 ### Versions
-The library is compatible with python `3.7`.
+The library is compatible with python `3.6` on.

 ### Virtualenv
 We suggest to isolate your installation via python virtualenv: